 Avoid cleaning the house with your ring on, as harsh chemicals can seriously damage the ring and sometimes even blemish coloured gemstones.

-Not keeping it in a safe place
+Not keeping your engagement ring in a safe place

 If you’ve listened to our advice and you’ll be taking your ring off to do the above activities make sure you have a safe, secure and memorable place to keep your ring.
 Engagement rings are best kept in their own box to avoid scratching or getting damaged by other pieces of jewellery.

-Wearing it in the shower
+Wearing your engagement ring in the shower

+Another common engagement ring mistake is wearing it in the shower.
 It’s always best to remove your engagement ring whilst showering or having a bath.
 It’ll be way easier for your ring to slip off and disappear down the plug hole – and no-one wants that.
 Soaps and cleansers can cause a build-up of gunk on your ring and will make the rock seem dull.